Atlético Ottawa: Supporters

 Atlético Ottawa's two main supporters groups are the Capital City Supporters Group (CCSG) and the Bytown Boys.
 The two groups are located in Section W of TD Place during home games and have gained a reputation for being a leading example for supporters culture in the Canadian Premier League.

 Some notable introductions to the gameday atmosphere from the supporters include Wally, an inflatable dinosaur that has become an adoptive mascot of the supporters section, the "Olliewood" sign on the eastern hill of TD Place, in honour of 2022 CPL Player of the Year Ollie Bassett, and wide variety of characters strewn about the supporters section in non-traditional matchday garb.
+The "Olliewood" sign was replaced with one which reads "Wallywood" after Bassett departed the club in 2024.

-The support for the club has continued to grow and manifested in a near sellout crowd of 14,992 for the 2022 Canadian Premier League Final against Forge FC.
+The support for the club has continued to grow and manifested in a record crowd of 14,992 for the 2022 Canadian Premier League Final against Forge FC.
 This marked the largest paid attendance for any Atlético Ottawa match to date.